InWonYeu/interphon/docs/source/introduction.rst

 - ``error`` sub-package includes error modules defined by developer to guide users.

-- ``inout`` sub-package includes inout parser modules to read and write files in different DFT formats.
+- ``inout`` sub-package includes inout modules to read and write files in different DFT formats.

 - ``core`` sub-package includes core modules responsible for the central processes.